Routing Course – Make a Jointed Tool Tray in Two Days, Plus Optional Third-Day Advanced Routing and Jig Making

 Learn essential skills you’ll need to use hand-held and table mounted routers; understand the importance of router and cutter selection as well as accurate and safe setting up, whilst making a jointed tool tray.
-An optional third day teaches more advanced routing skills and techniques including jig making
+An optional third day teaches more advanced routing skills and techniques including jig design and making, tool care and curved work

 This course is suitable for …